Living in Norway

 When we asked people living in Norway about club and activities where newcomers can meet others, they responded:

 "American Women's Club is available, but not really functioning.
 After trying several churches we have found a Church with an American core to be the friendliest place in town!
 In southern Norway, (we lived in Oslo for 10 years my husband is Norwegian), the culture is tough to break into.
-It is almost stereotypical small town closed," remarked one expat who made the move to Kristiansand.
+It is almost stereotypical small town closed," explained one expat living in Kristiansand, Norway.

 "Expats in Norway can join local clubs and participate in activities such as soccer or tennis.
 They can join a gym, take a cooking class, or explore museums, restaurants and galleries with other expats.
 Expats may also attend English language meetings, join an organisation or join a religious or cultural group.
-Additionally, expats can try meeting people by attending social events or local festivals, or connecting with other internationals via social media platforms," explained one expat living in Norway.
+Additionally, expats can try meeting people by attending social events or local festivals, or connecting with other internationals via social media platforms," said one expat in Norway.

 What is life like in Norway?